andythomas/monaco-assets/README.md

 server = monaco_assets.MonacoServer(port=8000)
 ```

-Now, you can use `http://localhost:8000/` in a webbrowser to see all assets.
+Now, you can use `http://localhost:8000/min/vs/loader.js` in a webbrowser to see, e.g., loader.js.

 ## Cache Management